integratenetworks/FortiGate/Static-VTI/readme.md

 ```

 With Phase 1 and Phase 2 successfully established, confirm the route to the tunnel network has automatically been added to the routing table, run the command get router info routing-table all.
-From the output below we can determine there is the route to the tunnel network via the tunnel interface “to-SPOKE1”.

-Test communication to the peer’s tunnel IP address execute ping <peer’s tunnel ip>.

-We can confirm the VPN status from the GUI, navigate to the IPSec Monitor, this will confirm the tunnel is up and the incoming/outgoing data in bytes.

 # Useful Commands
 The following are useful commands when troubleshooting FortiGate VPN issues: -